-The contingency approach to management finds its foundation in the contingency theory of leadership effectiveness developed by management psychologist Fred Fielder.
-The theory states that leadership effectiveness, as it relates to group effectiveness, is a component of two factors: task motivation, or relation Motivation and circumstances.
-You measure task motivation, or relation motivation, by the least preferred coworker (LPC) scale.
+The contingency approach to management finds its foundation in the contingency theory of leadership effectiveness developed by management psychologist Fred Fielder..

+The theory states that leadership effectiveness, as it relates to group effectiveness, is a component of two factors: task motivation, or relation

-The LPC scale asks the manager to think of the person they least like working with and then rate that person on a set of questions, each involving an 8-point scale.
+Motivation and circumstances.
+You measure task motivation, or relation motivation, by the least preferred co-worker (LPC) scale The LPC scale asks the manager to think of the person they least like working with and then rate that person on a set of questions, each involving an 8-point scale.
 For example, a score of one would be uncooperative, and a score of eight would be cooperative.
-Fielder believed that people with a higher LPC score try to maintain harmony in their work relationships, while people with a lower LPC score are motivated to focus on task accomplishment.